VinneyJ/VinneyJ.github.io/content/featured/Real-Estate/index.md

   - Postgresql
 showInProjects: false
 ---
-I was motivated to work on this project by the fact that anytime I looked for a house to live in, It becomes hard to work with agents because some of the are out to scam people.
-So this platform provides license to agents.
-This gives clients some faith.
-I intend to make it safe and valuable to both parties.
+What motivated me to work on this project is the fact that anytime I searched for a house in a new area, it would be hard to find agents because some of them are out to scam people or sometimes just dificult to work with.
+So this platform provides licensed agents.
+The value that the platform brings to the users is efficincy, time saving, safety and to some extent saves clients money.
-On this platform, agents can list properties and the can be rated...Users can buy properties, comment about the properties and rate agents.
+On this platform, agents can list properties and the can be rated...clients can buy properties, comment about the experiences.